Increasing Number of Content Providers Adopt the Last Internet Protocol

-LACNIC, the Internet Address Registry for Latin America and the Caribbean, presented recent data on the increase in the use of the new Internet Protocol IPv6 in South America, both by Internet users and by those providing Internet content.
+LACNIC, the Internet Address Registry for Latin America and the Caribbean, presented recent data on the increase in the use of the last Internet Protocol IPv6 in South America, both by Internet users and by those providing Internet content.

 These measurements were shared within the framework of the event organized by LACNIC to mark IPv6 Day’s tenth anniversary.
 During the event, presenters highlighted that one in five Internet users in our region surfs the net using the new protocol, most of them without even knowing it.
 The reason for this is that many Internet Service Providers (ISPs) have already deployed IPv6 and it is practically transparent to users.

-IPv6 is the new generation of the Internet Protocol, and its enormous capacity is essential for connecting the exponentially growing number of devices resulting from worldwide deployment of the network and new technologies such as IoT.
+IPv6 is the last generation of the Internet Protocol, and its enormous capacity is essential for connecting the exponentially growing number of devices resulting from worldwide deployment of the network and new technologies such as IoT.

 According to the latest reports from LACNIC’s Technology department, the average regional IPv6 penetration rate (28%) is in line with the global average.
 Mexico, Brazil, and Uruguay are among the leaders of Latin American and Caribbean.

 To connect to the Internet, each device must have an IP (Internet Protocol) address.
 Until a few years ago, the only Internet Protocol in use was IP version 4 (IPv4).
 However, the number of unique addresses allowed by IPv4 has been amply exceeded by the huge growth in the demand for connectivity.
 Now, IPv4 addresses are nearing exhaustion.